All Episodes

 Another one is global bishops.

-Ah, yes, you see, bring in some bishops, bring in some radical leftist religious people, call them bishops, or priests, or pastors or whatever, and give them the image of infallibility, and then have them call for complete decarbonization.
+Call them bishops or priests or pastors or whatever and give them the image of infallibility and then have them call for complete decarbonization.

-Bishops, global bishops, global religious people, call for complete decarbonization.
+Bishops, global bishops, global religious people call for complete decarbonization.

 That, by the way, would not be possible.

-Here's a story in the uh Washington Post.
+Here's a story in the Washington Post.

 A new Washington Post analysis shows that in almost all fatal police shootings, police are totally justified.